Russia recognizes two Ukrainian regions as independent, a potential pretext for war

 “Today is the day when Vladimir Putin went over to the dark side of history.
 It is the beginning of the end of his regime, which only has bayonets to rely on,” she said in comments on Telegram.

-She said Russians would not protest, after Putin’s widespread crackdowns arresting opposition figures and activists, which forced many to flee the country, “but he won’t get widespread support, either.”
+She said Russians would not protest after Putin’s widespread crackdowns arresting opposition figures and activists, which forced many to flee the country, “but he won’t get widespread support, either.”

-With Russian forces now expected to enter the separatist regions, questions remain on whether Putin will try to pursue a broader invasion of Ukraine to seize territory beyond the regions, topple Zelensky’s government, and force the nation’s capitulation, as U.S. officials have warned.
+With Russian forces now expected to enter the separatist regions, questions remain on whether Putin will try to pursue a broader invasion of Ukraine to seize territory beyond the regions, topple Zelensky’s government and force the nation’s capitulation, as U.S. officials have warned.

 Military analyst Michael Kofman of the Virginia-based research group CNA, said the recognition of the territories probably presaged a major Russian invasion.